taolicd/taolicd/README.md

 ### Portfolio

-💼 [taoli on Netlify](https://taoli.netlify.app), which contains my prefessional profile and sample writings.
+💼 [taoli on Netlify](https://taoli.netlify.app), which contains my prefessional profile and writing samples.
 ### Connect

 <a href="https://www.linkedin.com/in/taolicd">